 I love this one.

 Protein can literally be found in every plant.
-We are taught that protein comes only from animals but no one talks about beans, chickpeas, peas, tofu and tempeh (soya beans), seitan (wheat gluten), and even vegetables like potatoes, broccoli, artichokes, spinach.
+We are taught that protein comes only from animals but no one talks about beans, chickpeas, peas, tofu and tempeh (soya beans), seitan (wheat gluten), and even vegetables like potatoes, broccoli, artichokes, and spinach.
 By consuming a varied and balanced plant-based diet, it is entirely possible to meet protein requirements.
 Additionally, most people tend to overestimate their protein needs, as the average person’s daily requirements can easily be met through plant-based sources.

 I understand it’s more convenient to put a piece of chicken in the oven than prepare meals from scratch but this is exactly why I share all the recipes with you.
 Minimal effort for tasty recipes!